 The failure to adapt to climate change creates new accounting fraud risks

 The failure to account for climate change could lead to accounting fraud if companies make unrealistic assumptions about future demand or mislead investors about how they are accounting for climate change.
 A 2018 report by asset manager Sarasin & Partners, for example, found evidence of a “systemic overstatement of capital and profits linked to overly optimistic long-term oil price assumptions that fail to take account of the international commitment to phase out fossil fuels.”
-A June 2020 report from Carbon Tracker similarly found that no oil and gas major had yet disclosed price assumptions aligning with Paris goals.

 By failing to account for future carbon costs, companies could also hide climate impacts in financial reporting.
 An ongoing securities class action suit alleges that a major write-down by Exxon in 2017 resulted from the company’s failure to account for climate costs.
 According to the complaint, as the price of oil and gas declined in 2014, Exxon failed to adjust to declining prices and to account for carbon costs, including a new Canadian carbon tax, and the company did not include a proxy cost for carbon in its impairment determinations for reserve assets.
 The complaint alleges that Exxon artificially inflated its stock price and influenced rating agencies to issue strong ratings on Exxon’s $20 billion of outstanding debt, ahead of a $12 billion-dollar public debt offering.